msys2/msys2.github.io/web/docs/updating.md

 :: (V)iew, (M)erge, (S)kip, (R)emove pacnew, (O)verwrite with pacnew, (Q)uit: [v/m/s/r/o/q]
 ```

-2) In case the package which owns the config file you changed gets uninstalled it will save a copy as `<filename>.pacsave`:
+2) In case the configuration file is part of a package which gets uninstalled it will save a copy as `<filename>.pacsave` instead of deleting it:

 ```console
 warning: /etc/myconfig.conf saved as /etc/myconfig.conf.pacsave
 ```

-If you install the package again you can run `pacdiff` to restore/merge your original changes:
+If you later on install the package again you can run `pacdiff` to restore your original changes:

 ```console
 $ pacdiff